Land Lease in BC

 An alternative to the traditional homeownership structure, land lease housing allows buyers to buy just the home without having to buy the land under it.
 This can significantly reduce the upfront cost, but there are many other factors that one should consider before buying a leasehold property.

-• The resident typically pays a monthly rent to the landowner for the entire duration of the lease.
-Some leases are prepaid upfront, in which case rent isn’t required to be paid.
+• Land Rent: The homeowner typically pays a monthly rent to the landowner for the entire duration of the lease.
+Some leases are prepaid upfront, in which case rent isn't required to be paid.

-• If the property is part of a planned community, you may have to pay an HOA fee on top of the rent.
+• Strata / Community / HOA fees: If the property is part of a planned community, you may have to pay an additional community association fee on top of land rent.

-• A surrender clause may require you to surrender all structures built on the land when the lease expires.
+• Surrender Clause: A surrender clause may require you to surrender all structures built on the land when the lease expires.

-• If the conditions of the lease are not met, the leaseholder may be evicted.
+• Eviction Risk: If the conditions of the lease are not met, the leaseholder may be evicted.

 Types of Lands Available for Leasing